Posted in

 What Is a Stock Split?

-A stock split happens when a company decides to increase the number of its shares.
-This is usually done by splitting each existing share into multiple ones, which lowers the price per share.
+A stock split happens when a company increases the number of its outstanding shares while reducing the price per share proportionally.

 Stock Splits Affect Your Portfolio